 Data governance and ethics

 - Create a data-governance strategy for determining where data is located, who has access, and how it is being used.
 Best-in-class government data and analytics efforts create a central unit to establish policies and processes, and appoint data stewards—typically from a function familiar with the data—who are then responsible for ingesting, cleaning, and structuring the data domains.
 They also adopt iterative principles in day-to-day governance.
-For example, a backlog of known data-quality issues will be reviewed daily to decide which to prioritize, with the aim of maximizing the benefit to the organization.
+Data governance and models must therefore embody explicit ethical principles that are guided and enforced by a risk-management framework, with controls to test fairness and ensure ethical outputs.

 - Implement tools and processes to ensure data is used ethically, and bias is mitigated.
 Failure to do so is a huge reputational risk that can lead to a loss of public trust.
 Data governance and models must therefore embody explicit ethical principles that are guided and enforced by a risk-management framework, with controls to test fairness and ensure ethical outputs.